mikegioia/phalcon-boilerplate/README.md

 # Phalcon Boilerplate Quickstart Guide

 This short document will show you how to get the code working.
+If you need compatibility with version 1.3.5 of Phalcon, please use the 1.3.5 branch or the `v1.3.5` tag.
+The master branch is compatible with the 2.0.x versions of Phalcon.

 For a more detailed explanation and documentation visit [the article series at ParticleBits][1] (@todo).